 Alisha Lowe, Marketing , Healthmark Industries

 Abstract: In November of 2018 the FDA issued a Safety Communication on the Dangers of Monopolar Laparoscopic Surgery.
 Could this warning letter have been prevented if real quality management programs were in place?
-Could some of these injuries (burns to patients while undergoing surgery) been prevent.
+Could some of these injuries (burns to patients while undergoing surgery) have been prevented?

 This poster will examine the present state of insulation testing buy sharing a survey of medical device reprocessing professionals concerning testing of all type of insulated instruments.